-USACE and CVFPB would implement the measures listed below before construction begins to avoid and minimize potential damage to utilities, infrastructure, and service disruptions during construction.
+The Project Partners will implement the measures listed below before construction begins to avoid and minimize potential damage to utilities, infrastructure, and service disruptions during construction.

 - Coordinate with applicable utility and service providers to implement orderly relocation of utilities that need to be removed or relocated. - Provide notification of any potential interruptions in service to the appropriate agencies and affected landowners. - Verify through field surveys and the use of the Underground Service Alert services the locations of buried utilities in the Project Area, including natural gas, petroleum, and sewer pipelines.
-Any buried utility lines would be clearly marked in the area of construction (e.g., in the field) and on the construction specifications in advance of any earthmoving activities.

-- Before the start of construction, prepare and implement a response plan that addresses potential accidental damage to a utility line.
+Any buried utility lines would be clearly marked in the area of construction (e.g., in the field) and on the construction specifications in advance of any earthmoving activities. - Before the start of construction, prepare and implement a response plan that addresses potential accidental damage to a utility line.
 The plan would identify chain-of-command rules for notification of authorities and appropriate actions and responsibilities regarding the safety of the public and workers.
-A component of the response plan would include worker education training in response to such situations. - Stage utility relocations during project construction to minimize interruptions in service. - Communicate construction activities with first responders to avoid response delays due to construction detours.
+A component of the response plan would include worker education training in response to such situations.

+- Stage utility relocations during project construction to minimize interruptions in service. - Communicate construction activities with first responders to avoid response delays due to construction detours.

-The significant impact related to public utilities and service systems will be reduced to a less-thansignificant level with implementation of Mitigation Measure UTL-1, because USACE and CVFPB will coordinate with utility service providers and consumers to minimize utility interruptions to the maximum extent feasible, and a response plan to address service interruptions will be prepared and implemented to streamline response and shorten the potential duration of outages.
+The significant impact related to public utilities and service systems will be reduced to a less-than-significant level with implementation of Mitigation Measure UTL-1, because the Project Partners will coordinate with utility service providers and consumers to minimize utility interruptions to the maximum extent feasible, and a response plan to address service interruptions will be prepared and implemented to streamline response and shorten the potential duration of outages.

-CHAPTER 4.
-CUMULATIVE AND GROWTH-INDUCING EFFECTS
+Chapter 4 CUMULATIVE AND GROWTH-INDUCING EFFECTS

-CEQA requires the consideration of cumulative effects of the proposed project, combined with the effects of other projects.
-The CEQA Guidelines define cumulative effects as "two or more individual effects which, when considered together, compound or increase other environmental impacts" (State CEQA Guidelines Section 15355).
+CEQA requires the consideration of cumulative effects of the proposed project, combined with the effects of other past, present, and probable future projects.
+The State CEQA Guidelines define cumulative effects as "two or more individual effects which, when considered together, compound or increase other environmental impacts" (State CEQA Guidelines Section 15355).

-The cumulative effects of the overall ARCF 2016 project were covered in the ARCF GRR Final EIS/EIR (USACE, 2016).
-The thorough cumulative analysis in the EIS/EIR is incorporated by reference.
-But the temporal scope of the analysis was necessarily vague in the EIS/EIR, therefore, for the purposes of the proposed project, the temporal scope of the cumulative effects analysis in this Supplemental EIR considers past projects that continue to affect the project area in 2022, and projects that are under construction in 2022.
+The cumulative effects of the overall ARCF 2016 Project were analyzed in the ARCF GRR Final EIS/EIR (USACE, 2016).
+The cumulative analysis in the EIS/EIR is incorporated by reference.
+The cumulative analysis in the Final EIS/EIR was thorough in geographic scope, but the temporal scope of the analysis in the EIS/EIR covered a 10-year period rather than the shorter construction period, and the project-level details related to construction sequencing and phasing were not yet known.
+Therefore, for the purposes of the proposed project, the temporal scope of the cumulative effects analysis in this Supplemental EIR provides additional, focused cumulative impact analysis by considering past projects that continue to affect the project area in 2022 and projects that will be under construction in 2023 concurrent with the proposed project (SREL Contract 4 as revised).